I offer some snapshots of my practice as waypoint markers on my journey.

 Published paper is now available online: http://acuads.com.au/conference/article/talking-country/

-String making in progress 2015.
-Balls of string, dyed and undyed plied from recycled cotton or silk threads and rags.
-Photo Annette Nykiel.
+Panspermia (2018), Dyed and undyed string plied from recycled cotton or silk threads.
+Photo Annette Nykiel. (left)